Ni-nuan/Global-Dryland-Vegetation-Expansion/README.md

-This code-related work is currently in the submission stage and can not be used casually before it is officially accepted.
+This code-related work is currently in the submission stage and can not be used before it is officially accepted.

 # Global Dryland Vegetation Expansion